zellygao/Year-11-CS-Unit-6-Quiz-Dog/README.md

 5. A Dog class will have a <b>private</b> method called <b>addOneAge</b> that is parameterless and increments the age of the Dog.
 6. A Dog class will have a method called <b>birthday</b> that <b>calls addOneAge</b> and <b>returns the age</b> of the Dog.
 7. A Dog class will have a <b>toString</b> method that returns, for example, a String in the following format:
 * "The dog is named Marlo and is 5 years old.
 This dog is black."
+(Quotations are shown to represent that this is a string.
+The quotations do not need to be included in the returned String.)

 # class DogMaker